rodneyazev/aws-templates-for-basic-loadbalancer-and-auto-scaling-infrastructures/aws-basic-infra/README.md

 <img src="../readme-img/ansible-update-upgrade-push-file.png" />

 ### "Hard" way
-<i>Including the public IP in the inventory.ini file is not necessary.</i>
+<i>Including the public IPs in the inventory.ini file is not necessary in this case.</i>

 - Let's see if your host is visible